kellylougheed/java-pset0/README.md

 3
 2 + 2 is 5
 ```

+**Challenge**: Have your program calculate and print the remainder for division.

 **Challenge**: Have your program take in floats instead of integers so that it can more accurately perform division.